mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ### View Logs

-Logs are written to `qsp-protocol-node.log` file in .qsp-protocol directory within user home directory.
+Logs are written to `qsp-protocol-node.log` file in .qsp-protocol directory within the user home directory.

 ### Stop